Stop in Paris

 Instead, she said: “you are at the wrong airline.”
 Then she continued, “Your flight is scheduled with Lufthansa.”

-I’m not certain what sound came out of my mouth next, but I’m still hoping the attendant isn’t well-versed in English 4-letter words.
+I’m unsure what sound came out of my mouth next, but I’m still hoping the attendant isn’t well-versed in English 4-letter words.

-“Around that way,” the nice United lady directed as she pointed to the right.
+“Around that way,” the lovely United lady directed as she pointed to the right.

-“But, but …” I literally cried, although I knew I didn’t have a chance with her, nor with my situation.
+“But, but …” I literally cried, although I knew I didn’t have a chance with her or my situation.

 The new me

 There was a time when this news would have sent me into orbit.
 Fortunately, my new “sensibility” to adventure set in.

 I swear, I can’t make this stuff up!

 Needless to say, I was fortunate to get a flight to Atlanta through New York despite the holiday tourist surge.
 Better yet, the tale of my airport dilemma made a big hit with the flight attendant assigned to my coach section in the back of the plane.

 He supplied me with free drinks all the way.